Henry Pelham: Prime Minister

+Appointment

 The first year of Pelham's premiership is regarded as a continuation of the Carteret ministry, with Lord Carteret continuing as Secretary of State for the Northern Department with responsibility for foreign affairs; Carteret was close to King George II.
 Pelham served as First Lord of the Treasury, Chancellor of the Exchequer and Leader of the House of Commons.

 In November 1744, the Pelhams forced Lord Carteret out of the ministry: Pelham bluntly told the king that either Carteret step down, or the Pelhamites would, leaving His Majesty without a government.
 Thereafter Pelham shared power with his brother, the Duke of Newcastle upon Tyne.
 Pelham was regarded as the leading figure, but rank and influence made his brother very powerful in the Cabinet.
 In spite of a genuine attachment, there were occasional disputes between them, which sometimes led to further difficulties.

 "The Broad-Bottomed Administration"

 Being strongly in favour of peace, Pelham carried on the War of the Austrian Succession with languor and indifferent success, but the country, wearied of the interminable struggle, was disposed to acquiesce in his foreign policy almost without a murmur.
 King George II, thwarted in his own favourite schemes, made overtures in February 1746 to Lord Bath, but his purpose was upset by the resignation of the two Pelhams (Henry and Newcastle), who, after a two-day hiatus in which Bath and Carteret (now earl Granville) proved unable to form a ministry, resumed office at the king's request.
 One of their terms was to insist that the king should have 'total confidence' in a ministry; rather than partial grudging acceptance of the Whigs.

 The Augustan era was essential to the development of prime ministerial power as being entirely dependent on a Commons majority, rather than royal prerogative interventions.
 While the king struggled with his headstrong son, Frederick, Prince of Wales, his son's uncertain constitutional position was high in the Leicester House party set.
 In 1748 Frederick, a Tory, planned to bring down the Pelhamites at a general election due the following year.
-The Prime Minister called an early poll in 1748 by asking the king to dissolve parliament in 1747.
-The prince and his father, the king grew to hate one another with unspeakable animosity.
-But one consequence was a closer relationship between Henry Pelham and the Sovereign.
-When he finally died in 1754, the King remarked "Now I shall have no more peace."
+The Prime Minister called an early poll in 1748 by asking the king to dissolve Parliament in 1747.
+The prince and his father, the king, grew to hate one another with unspeakable animosity.
+But one consequence was a closer relationship between Henry Pelham and the sovereign.
+When he finally died in 1754, the king remarked "Now I shall have no more peace."
 The Treaty of Aix-la-Chapelle had been signed in 1748 leading inexorably to a number of cost-cutting budgetary measures.